Book Indexing Is a Home Business Opportunity

 The Value of a Human Indexer

 Here is an example.
 Imagine a book containing the diaries and letters of the composer Jean Sibelius.

 On April 16, 1915, Sibelius made the following diary entry: “Today at ten to eleven I saw 16 swans.
 One of my greatest experiences!
 Lord God, the beauty!
 They circled over me for a long time.
 Disappeared into the solar haze like a gleaming silver ribbon.”
 On December 8 of the same year, his 5th symphony had its première.

 Later, in a letter to a friend, he stated that he considered one of the dominant themes in that symphony to be a “swan hymn”.
 This suggests that his sighting of the swans could well have been the inspiration for that theme.

 An indexer also tailors references to the target readership of the book.
-Sometimes, authors forget that some of their specialist terminology is not easy to understand or is less commonly used.
+Sometimes, authors forget that some of their specialist terminologies are not easy to understand or are less commonly used.
 A medical book intended for the general public might have references to “varicella”.
-The indexer will realise that most non-medical readers are more likely to search in the index for “chicken pox” so will help such readers with a cross-reference: “chicken pox see varicella.”
+The indexer will realise that most non-medical readers are more likely to search in the index for “chicken pox”, so will help such readers with a cross-reference: “chicken pox see varicella.”

-What Is Needed to Become a Book Indexer?
+What Do You Need to Become an Indexer?